Emmanuel Association of Churches

 The Emmanuel Association of Churches is a Methodist denomination in the conservative holiness movement.

 The formation of the Emmanuel Association is a part of the history of Methodism in the United States.
 It was formed in 1937 as a result of a schism in the Pilgrim Holiness Church, led by Ralph Goodrich Finch, the former general superintendent of Foreign Missions in that denomination.
+Adherents are called Emmanuel Methodists.
 It is one of the oldest denominations in the conservative holiness movement.
 Like other Methodist bodies, it is governed by a General Conference.